 So, you’ve been tasked to source the most cost-effective packaging, without compromising pack quality.
 Trying to find the perfect format, features, materials and finishes can be a headache.
 Add to this the crucial decision on printing methods and we can understand why you’d feel a bit lost.

-Our team have created this helpful guide to explains the pros and cons of the most common print technologies used in packaging to answer the simple question: flexographic printing vs gravure printing – what’s the difference?
+Our team have created this helpful guide to explain the pros and cons of the most common print technologies used in packaging to answer the simple question: flexographic printing vs gravure printing – what’s the difference?

 What is flexographic printing?